Argentina–United Kingdom relations: Modern times

 In March 2013 the Falkland Islanders voted overwhelmingly in a referendum for the territory to remain British 1,513 to 3, 99.8% in favor of British control.
 Argentina dismissed the Falkland Islands' sovereignty referendum.
 The UK Government urged Argentina and other countries to respect the islanders' wishes.

 On the 33rd anniversary of the invasion of the islands on 2 April 2015 Premier Oil, Rockhopper Exploration and Falkland Oil & Gas announced that they had found oil and gas in an offshore field to the north of the islands.
 On 3 April 2015 the Argentine Government announced that it was preparing to take legal action against the United Kingdom and the companies involved in oil exploration around the islands without Argentina's permission.
 On 8 April 2015 Argentina officially condemned British plans to boost Britain's military presence on the Falklands and that it would be pressing criminal charges against companies conducting oil and gas exploration in the islands.

-Mauricio Macri took office on 10 December 2015.
-Macri has struck a more conciliatory note with regards to the Falklands and appears to wish to have much more cordial relations with Britain, but he has nevertheless reaffirmed Argentine sovereignty over the Falkland Islands as a long-term goal.
+In 2015, Mauricio Macri was elected President of Argentina.
+In office, Macri struck a more conciliatory note with regards to the Falklands and appeared to wish to have much more cordial relations with Britain, but nevertheless reaffirmed Argentine sovereignty over the Falkland Islands as a long-term goal.
 In November 2017, an RAF plane landed in Argentina for the first time since before the Falklands war, to assist in the hunt for the missing submarine ARA San Juan.

-Despite these developments, where possible Britain continued to actively oppose modernization of the Argentine military.
+Despite these developments, where possible, Britain continued to actively oppose modernization of the Argentine military.
 In 2019, the Argentine Air Force and government selected the Korean KAI FA-50 as its interim fighter to replace its aging Falklands-vintage aircraft such as the Mirage III, the A-4AR Fightinghawk and the Super Étendard.
 However, the deal was cancelled in early 2020 leaving the Air Force without a fighter replacement.
 British intervention was apparently a key factor in the cancellation with Britain stopping the export of the aircraft incorporating various British components.
 In October 2020, Korea Aerospace Industries (KAI) confirmed that since major components of the aircraft were supplied by the U.K., the aircraft could not be exported to Argentina.
 Britain similarly blocked the potential sale of Brazilian license-built Saab Gripen aircraft to Argentina given avionics that were of British origin.

+Following his election as President of Argentina in 2023, Javier Milei asserted that Argentina had "non-negotiable sovereignty" over the islands.